Margaret Polaneczky, MD, FACOG

-All ads are labeled as such and separate from blog content.
+I currently am running no ads on this site, but have in the past.
+When present, all ads are labeled as such and separate from blog content.
 Our editorial content is not influenced by the funding sources.
 Our website hosts Google sponsored ads and links.
 We do not control the Google ads’ content.This blog has no context or text-linked paid advertising.

 I deliberately do not allow health-related ad copy, so there will never be a question of conflict of interest in this realm.
 However, the Google ad blocking process is far from foolproof.
 So if you should see an ad for a medically related product in my sidebar, please know that it is not an endorsement.
 (And if you let me know what ad you saw, I can then block that ad specifically.)

 If you are interested in advertising with The Blog that Ate Manhattan, you can contact me at firstname.lastname@example.org.
 Only legitimate, non-medical ads will be considered.
 No context or link-based ads will be considered.

 This site does not collect any personal or identifiable information, other than what you choose to share in the comments section.
 We respect the law(s) on confidentiality applicable to this website and we will never pass on these data to any third party, unless required by law.
 Our website does not collect any cookies.